gojimmypi/gojimmypi.github.io/_posts/2025-03-16-Using-wolfssl-in-Visual-Studio.md

 ---
 layout: post
 title: "Using wolfssl in Visual Studio"
 description: "Some notes on using wolfSSL in Visual Studio.
-See my blog [Getting Started with wolfSSL using Visual Studio 2022](https://www.wolfssl.com/getting-started-with-wolfssl-using-visual-studio-2022/).
-The [wolfSSL source code](https://github.com/wolfSSL/wolfssl) is written in C and"
+See my blog [Getting Started with wolfSSL using Visual Studio 2022](https://www.wolfssl.com/getting-started-w"
 date: '2025-03-16'
 author: gojimmypi
 tags: